vincent1996/DICOMcloud/README.md

 [![Join the chat at https://gitter.im/Zaid-Safadi/DICOMcloud](https://badges.gitter.im/Zaid-Safadi/DICOMcloud.svg)](https://gitter.im/Zaid-Safadi/DICOMcloud?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)  [![Build status](https://ci.appveyor.com/api/projects/status/v9c3lcjv9xymabww/branch/master?svg=true)](https://ci.appveyor.com/project/Zaid-Safadi/dicomcloud/branch/fo-dicom-integration)

-DICOMcloud is an open source DICOMweb server that implements RESTful services in DICOM part 18
+DICOMcloud is a highly customizable, open source DICOMweb server that implements RESTful services in DICOM part 18

+The DICOM Web server implementation uses Unity as a Dependency Injection (DI) framework to build the server components.
+You can extend any of these components or completely roll out your own then plug it in using your DI framework of choice.
+The implementation takes advantage of this architecture by providing two options for media storage:
+ 1. Local File System: A module that support storing and retrieving media files to a local file system storage using the Windows File API in .NET
+ 2. Azure Blob Storage: A module that uses the Azure Storage library for storing DICOM files and any other media to Azure Blob storage.

+You can do the same with the database implementation for example to replace the existing implementation or customize it to integrate with your own database and traditional DICOM server.

 # Hosted server endpoints and demo
 I'm maintining an online version of the server, check the wiki [Home](https://github.com/Zaid-Safadi/DICOMcloud/wiki) page for endpoint Urls